Mikej81/f5cs-maradns/README.md

-# docker-maradns
-MaraDNS Server in Docker
+# MaraDNS Server in Docker

 Configured to allow zone transferes to F5 Cloud Services DNS.